-For years and years, we’ve had a basic stainless whistling kettle that we’ve taken camping.
-It works fine, except for one thing; you cannot avoid spilling hot water when pouring.
+For years and years, we had a basic stainless whistling kettle that we took camping.
+It worked fine, except for one thing; you could not avoid spilling hot water when pouring.

 In fact, our 240V kettle died at home over a year ago, and we’ve been using the same kettle since.
 Going camping often meant we forgot the kettle at home, and yet we never replaced it.

 I don’t know why it doesn’t pour properly.
-I suspect its something to do with the lip on the inside of the spout, but whatever it is, boiling water spilling as you fill drinks up.
+I suspect its something to do with the lip on the inside of the spout, but whatever it is, boiling water spills as you fill drinks up.
 The old hot water landing on you dance might look funny from a distance, but its not so funny when you are the one its happening to.

 So, I did what we often do – wait until someone I know has used a product for long enough to vouch for it, and then buy the same thing.

 This thing is a beauty; it whistles, which we love, looks good, holds water easily and most importantly, doesn’t spill hot water down your legs.
 I’m not sure if its the best camping kettle out there, but its a million times better than the old one.
 It pours really well, is easy to fill and in general is just a seriously good camping kettle.

 You can open the top to fill it up quickly, fold the handle away and its small enough to store unobtrusively.
-This has been heavily used, and sat in the back of our ute for months of travelling, bouncing around and not being super well cared for, and despite a nice coating of dust, its fared very well.
+This has been heavily used, and sat in the back of our Ute for months of travelling, bouncing around and not being super well cared for, and despite a nice coating of dust, its fared very well.

 The one thing I’d like it to do is be compatible with the fire, which it isn’t, but I’ve yet to see a whistling one that you can use on a fire.
 Generally if we are warming water up on a fire its done in a big stainless bucket anyway, so no real issue there.